chinamike65/hugo-tuolesi/content/book1/book1en.md

 Because there will be many obstacles in the process of practice, it is important to understand that practice requires correct sequencing.

-According to Master Tsongkhapa's "Great Treatise on the Stages of the Path of Bodhi" or "A Brief Treatise on the Stages of the Path of Bodhi", first practice the lower sage path, then the middle sage path, then the upper sage path, and then enter the second stage of Tantric Buddhism, and then Becoming a Buddha is such a sequence.
+According to Master Tsongkhapa's "The Great Treatise on the Stages of the Path to Enlightenment" or "A Brief Treatise on the Stages of the Path to Enlightenment", first practice the lower sage path, then the middle sage path, then the upper sage path, and then enter the second stage of Tantric Buddhism, and then becoming a Buddha is such a sequence.

 In our simplest terms, the order is twofold: first, to cultivate perfection in the world; second, to cultivate transcendence of the world.

 These are two processes and two times.

-The first step is to cultivate the perfection of the world.
+The first step is to cultivate perfection in the world.

 What is meant by perfection in the world?
 It is the pursuit of the clergy and the seven virtues of humans and gods.